 WHAT TO EXPECT

 Boundless Journeys’ trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
-Migration Safari is rated 1, easy, on a scale of 1-5 (with 5 being the most strenuous).
+Beyond the Serengeti Safari is rated 1, easy, on a scale of 1-5 (with 5 being the most strenuous).
 We combine camping and lodges as the base for our primary activity – game-viewing drives by 4WD vehicle.
 Some itineraries include optional guided bush walks, which can be enjoyed by anyone who is in reasonably good health.

 Preparing for this Trip